 Speed Tribes” was born when Greenfeld discovered that the Japan he inhabited was not the Japan he was paid to cover for foreign publications.
 One night in Tokyo, he was on the verge of breaking up with his girlfriend when a motorcycle gang of about twenty-five kids interrupted his train of thought with the ear-splitting roars of their engines.
 Flying the Rising Sun flag and wearing kamikaze aviator suits, the bikers could not be ignored.
 Neither could their story.

 Karl Taro Greenfeld “landed a job covering trade agreements and visiting dignitaries for the English-language spin-off of Tokyo’s leading daily newspaper.”
-While the previous scene with the bosozoku’s dramatic entrance at a climactic moment was not the defining moment, it did confirm that “covering Dan Quayle, Dick Cheney and other visiting dignitaries” was not all it was cracked up to be.
+While the previous scene with the bosozoku’s dramatic entrance at a climactic moment was not the defining moment, it did confirm that “covering Dan Quayle, Dick Cheney, and other visiting dignitaries” was not all it was cracked up to be.
 “The other stuff, like the bosozoku, was more interesting… the stuff that’s not Important with a capital ”I” but important, you know?”
-“The book was put together from magazine pieces for American and British publications.”
+The book was pieced together from magazine pieces for American and British publications.
 A quick scan of the copyright section of “Speed Tribes” reveals that portions of the book appeared in Arena, Details, FHM, The Face, The Los Angeles Times magazine, The Nation, and Wired.

 The chapter on Tats appeared as a piece about the bosozoku for Details magazine.
 Greenfeld quickly confirmed my suspicions that the book was actually a piece of investigative reporting, using “new journalism” or “literary journalism” techniques.
 “Some of the characters are real and some of them are composite characters.
 They were people I knew of, friends of friends… Tats is real.
 The body con girl [Ed.: story of the young woman wearing body conscious clothing when she goes out clubbing “Keiko: The Early-Breakfast Club”] was, like, a composite of three girls.
 There was no single person who told the whole story.”

 As for the motorcycle gangs, “we rented a van and went on one, no, two runs with the bosozoku.”
-It was nothing like he expected: instead of action and excitement like in “The Wild One” with Marlon Brando, the bikers were “incredibly slow… they blocked the highway and just stayed there.”
+It was nothing like he expected: instead of finding action and excitement, the bikers were “incredibly slow… they blocked the highway and just stayed there.”
 There was no confrontation with the police or onlookers.
 “It was like a parade or something.
 All noise and spectacle… It was very anti-climactic.”
 The story about the infamous beach run was relayed by Tats who reminisced one day, just as he did in the book.

-Hanging out with the bosozoku, Greenfeld drew some parallels with “Saturday Night Fever”, a comparison which took me by surprise.
+Hanging out with the bosozoku, Greenfeld drew some parallels with “Saturday Night Fever,” a comparison which took me by surprise.
 Yet, the more I thought about it, the more it made perfect sense.
 The movie’s about “a bunch of Brooklyn kids who aren’t exactly delinquents but are fearsomely tough and cynical and raise a lot of hell on Saturday nights.
 They live for Saturday night, in fact.”
 The movie was based on the article “Tribal rites of the new Saturday night”, by British Rock writer Nik Cohn, about the New York Disco scene in 1975.
 The blockbuster movie sought to fictionalize the article, though the article itself, ironically, turned out to be a fabrication, to which Cohn confessed twenty years later.
-Does this make “Saturday Night Fever” any less iconic for the Disco movement?
+Does this make “Saturday Night Fever” any less iconic?
 Does it lessen the impact of the story of those Brooklyn kids who tried to escape their mundane daily lives?

-This is probably the central issue with sub-cultures like the bosozoku: the Japanese kids, who gather into tribes of motorcycles enthusiasts and raise hell at the weekend, are trying to redefine themselves and their place in society.
+This is probably the central issue with sub-cultures like the bosozoku: the Japanese kids, who gather as tribes of motorcycles enthusiasts and raise hell at the weekend, are trying to redefine themselves and their place in society.
 Much like kids in the West in the 1970s, they are coming to grips with a world weakened by economic recession and social shifts.
-They dream about what their lives could be, if granted an opportunity, and much like the punks of 70s England, they are willing to tear at the fabric of their society if none is forthcoming.
+They dream about what their lives could be, if granted an opportunity, and, much like the punks of 70s England, they are willing to tear at the fabric of their society if none is forthcoming.
 Like the punks, they use symbols from the past to shock or give meaning to their cause.
 The punks used Nazi swastikas though they rejected Nazi ideals.
 The bosozoku use the Rising Sun flag and kamikaze imagery, though they clearly share little with Japan’s militaristic past.
 Beyond this academic analysis of the youth’s sense of belonging at the heart of a sub-culture, it is important to remember that it’s fun for them.
 They may work dull day-jobs and live at home with their parents, but the gangs offer them “relief, rejuvenation and excitement," Greenfeld says.

 When I ask him if the bosozoku and various sub-cultures have a valid place in Japanese society, Karl Greenfeld sighs.
 “I don’t know!” he says, sounding exasperated.
 “People say that the Japanese copy a lot of trends, but Japan takes existing trends and plays with them.
 The result is something unique.
 The Japanese show ingenuity in their reinterpretation.
 It comes down to the imagery the kids create, which then influences others… It’s a cycle.”